aws-solutions-library-samples/guidance-for-environmental-impact-factor-mapping-on-aws/README.md

 ## Prerequisities
 You will need [python3](https://www.python.org/downloads/) with access to the venv package on your local machine to build and deploy this project.

-Follow the steps in [README-CDK](/README-CDK.md) to set up a virtual environment for this project.

-You will then need to [bootstrap](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_bootstrap) your AWS account using the CDK:
+You will need to [bootstrap](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_bootstrap) your AWS account using the CDK:

 `cdk bootstrap aws://ACCOUNT-NUMBER/REGION`